najaranas/nft-app/README.md

 A modern and elegant NFT marketplace mobile application built with React Native and Expo.
 This app showcases a collection of NFTs with detailed views, smooth navigation, and a beautiful user interface.

+> ⚠️ **Warning:** This is my first React Native project, created during my early learning stage.
+Code structure and practices may not reflect professional standards, but it's a valuable milestone in my hands-on journey.

 ## 📱 Features

 - **Welcome Screen**: Attractive onboarding experiencBe